 How to Identify, Label, Package and Dispose of Biohazardous and Medical Waste

-Biohazardous waste (e.g., biomedical, infectious, sharps, clinical medical waste, etc.) may be contaminated by blood, body fluids or other potentially infectious materials thus posing a significant risk of transmitting infection to humans or harming the environment.
-Please follow the guidelines for each category when disposing of biohazardous waste.
+Biohazardous waste (e.g., medical, infectious, sharps, clinical medical waste, etc.) may be contaminated by infectious agents, recombinant or synthetic nucleic acids, human blood, body fluids or other potentially infectious materials, thus posing a significant risk of transmitting infection to humans, animals, or harming the environment.

 Animal carcasses and animal waste